Skip to main content

 If you or your crewmembers start to notice signs and symptoms of a contagious disease, make sure to advise your supervisor and take steps to isolate.
 Consider isolating the entire crew in the work environment as much as possible, even when others are still feeling well.
 Utilize spike camps and remote briefings when available.

 If a medical unit is available, consider an initial evaluation.
-This will help the incident track illness throughout the camp.
-This is especially important for gastrointestinal illnesses because common food, toilet, and water areas can be areas of disease transmission and must be identified early.
+This will help track illness throughout the camp.
+This is especially important for gastrointestinal illnesses because use of common food, toilet and water areas can easily infect the entire camp quickly and must be identified early.

 • What steps does your crew take when someone develops cold-like symptoms?

-• How can your crew isolate from a larger camp if several members are sick?
-How can the healthy members continue to work?
+• How can your crew isolate from a larger camp if several members are sick and still have the healthy members continue to work?

-• What is your crew’s culture regarding contagious diseases and prevention?
-Does your crew consider contagious disease a workplace hazard?
+• Does your crew consider contagious disease a workplace hazard?
+Does the crew culture around illness need to change?

 Have an idea or feedback?